 We generate year-round revenue for grants from those who also value the sustainability of Ocean View – businesses, other philanthropic organizations, and individuals.
 East Beach homeowners contribute a transfer fee upon the sale of their homes, according to the East Beach Book of Operating Principles, Chapter 5.2 Assessments.

 This revenue is annually aggregated into an available pool of funds.
-The Institute only accepts applications for grants over a two-month period beginning each November.
-Our Board of Directors awards annual grants the following February to our Partners: other nonprofits or programs on the southside of Hampton Roads that best fulfill our Mission across one or more of our goals:
+The Institute only accepts applications for grants each summer.
+Our Board of Directors awards annual grants each fall to our Partners: other nonprofits or programs on the southside of Hampton Roads that best fulfill our Mission across one or more of our goals:

 Read the stories that frame Our Goals for Ocean View.
 They speak to the value of Ocean View neighbors working together, crossing streets to help remove the invisible barriers that separate us, keep us apart.